1 Meaning

 Baptism of fire

-Take the eagles from the sky
+Take the eagle from the sky

-And ride into the sun
+Ride into the sun

-Make a stand, the time has come
+Make a stand the time has come

 The tournament's begun